Graduate Nursing Student Handbook

 When commencing your graduate program, make sure you understand your tuition and general fees, and learn which awards you are eligible for.

 Full-time students will automatically incur fees for Health & Dental Plan available through the Graduate Students' Association.
-To opt out of this plan, please see the instructions.
+Students with other benefit coverage may choose to opt-out.

 Funding, Awards & Scholarships